kierncb/Python_Data_Job_EDA/README.md

 - While LinkedIn has the most jobs, other factors like industry focus, job quality, and user base may impact which platform is best for job seekers.

 ## 5. What percentage of job postings offer work-from-home options, require a degree, or provide health insurance?

-I first created a dictionary, `dict_colum`n, to map column names to more readable titles.
-Then, I initialized a figure with three subplots using `plt.subplots()`, ensuring that each pie chart would be displayed side by side.
-I also used `autopct='%1.1f%%'` to display the percentages on the charts.

 ### Visualize Data
 ```python